kota7/mecabwrap-py/README.rst

 Quick Check
 -----------

-To verify that the MeCab has been sucessfully,
+Run the following to verify that the MeCab has been sucessfully:

 .. code:: bash